ciandt-mymusic-javers/project-myMusic/README.md

   - Music search should not be case sensitive
   - The search must return values containing the filter, not needing to inform the full name of the song or artist
   - The return must be sorted by artist name and then by song name
-- Allow the users to choose the songs and add to their playlist
+- Allow users to choose the songs and add to their playlist
   - It must receive a request containing the song identifier and the playlist identifier
   - It must validate if song identifier and playlist identifier exist
+- Allow user to remove musics from their playlist
+  - It should receive a request containing the song identifier and the playlist identifier
+  - It should validate if song identifier and playlist identifier exist

+## Technologies

+- Spring
+- Lombok
+- OpenAPI
+- Feign
+- SQLite
+- Caffeine
+- JUnit5
+- Mockito

 ## How to Install